-Contact the Office of Undergraduate Affairs (email@example.com) to discuss course options or if you plan on attending another university.
-IIT also has transfer guides online for the local community colleges available online at http://www.iit.edu/ugaa/transfer_credit/
+Contact the Office of Undergraduate Affairs firstname.lastname@example.org to discuss course options, or if you plan on attending another university.
+IIT also has transfer guides for the local community colleges http://www.iit.edu/ugaa/transfer_credit/

 I'm an International student, do I need to do anything additional while I'm on a leave of absence?

-International Students: If you are returning from Leave for the Fall semester you must complete the process by April to allow time for I20 and Visa Processing.
-If you are returning from Leave for the Spring semester you must complete the process by August to allow time for I20 and Visa Processing.
-If you have questions about your I20 you can email one of the following counselors Amy Benck firstname.lastname@example.org, Tanya DePass email@example.com, Elizabeth Matthews firstname.lastname@example.org, or Karen Spreitzer email@example.com
+If you are returning from a leave for the Fall semester, you must complete the process by April to allow time for I20 and Visa Processing.
+If you are returning from a leave for the Spring semester, you must complete the process by August to allow time for I20 and Visa Processing.
+If you have questions about your I20 you can email one of the following counselors: Amy Benck email@example.com, Tanya DePass firstname.lastname@example.org, or Karen Spreitzer email@example.com

 If I take a leave of absence, do I have to start repaying my loans?

 Maybe.
-The Stafford loan has a grace period of 6 months and the Perkins loan has a grace period of 9 months before the student must begin repaying the loan.
-When you take a leave of absence you will not have to repay your loan until the grace period is used up.
-If you use up the grace period, however, when you graduate you will have to begin repaying your loans immediately.
-It is possible to request an extension to the grace period, but this must be done before the grace period is used up.
+The Stafford loan has a grace period of 6 months and the Perkins loan has a grace period of 9 months, before the student must begin repaying the loan.
+When you take a leave of absence you will not have to repay your loan until the grace period is up.
+If the grace period expires, however, when you graduate you will have to begin repaying your loans immediately.
+It is possible to request an extension to the grace period, but this must be done before the grace period ends.
 If your grace period runs out in the middle of your leave of absence, you will have to start making payments on your student loans.

 Private loans vary by lender and you will need to contact your lender to determine when you will be required to start making payments.